warrickct/edna-dataportal/NOTES.md

 5. Calls importer functions.
 One function creates a lookup table

 When I ran the ingest command using just the /data directory as the path (therefore including the gavin water data files) I got the error index not found from function load_soil_metadata in importer.py so I'm assuming I will actually need to alter something here.

+## The way the ingester works (when running the ingester script)

+1. loads in the marine and soil contextual data.

+2. First pass on the .taxonomy file it defines ontologies

+3. Second pass on .taxonomy file it defines OTUs

+4. Writes a new file temporarily stores taxonomy data for processing which tuples looks like this: 215520,AA ...
+GTGC,2,65,197,466,848,2754,1,1

+5. Reads through the .taxonomy file once again and references the temp taxonomy data file on step 4.

+6. Now goes though OTU abundance tables (/data/2018-03/16S/AMD_16S_table_20180223.txt).
+Does two passes for some reason.

+7. Writes OTU abundance data to new csv tempfile /data/bpaotu-6ig_m8up

+8. Loads in the data from the step 7 temp file into the database I think?